lightning/bolts/bolt-taproot-gossip.md

 - MAY set `color` and `alias` to customise appearance in maps and graphs.
 - If the node sets the `alias`:
   - MUST use 32 utf8 characters or less.
-- MUST set `timestamp` to be greater than that of any previous `node_announcement_2` it has previously created.
+- MUST set `block_height` to be greater than that of any previous `node_announcement_2` it has previously created.
     - MUST set it to a block height less than the latest block's height but no more than 1440 lower.